 Using Your Existing SSL Certificate

 If you've already created an SSL certificate for your school through a third party, you'll still be able to use it on your Teachable school.
-However, keep in mind that on 10/25/17 11AM EST, Teachable's native SSL certificates will be enabled for all schools.
 To continue using your third-party certificate, you'll have to disable the Teachable-created SSL certificate.

 NOTE: If you have created an SSL certificate using Cloudflare, and would like to continue using it, there are a few extra steps to take—more information below.